RULES & GUIDELINES

 - All entries must be submitted online (including uploading of your school newspaper as an interactive PDF) by close of entries: midday AEST, Friday 21 September 2018.

 Entries can be submitted to one of three categories:

 - Lower Secondary (Years 7–9)

 Entries may only be submitted once.
 Schools or classes may submit multiple entries, as long as each entry differs significantly from any others submitted by that school or class (each entry must contain entirely different content and have a different layout).

 In order for your entry to be valid, you must submit it using the online entry system on this website, including:

 - Completing the online entry form.

 - Uploading a single eight-page, A3-sized, portrait-orientation, interactive PDF (four pages for Upper Primary).
-Your interactive PDF can include embedded video content, but must be no larger than 300 MB.
+Your interactive PDF can include embedded audio and video content, but must be no larger than 300 MB.